 Over the past decade, there has been an explosion in the popularity of do-it-yourself projects and renovations.
 From kitchen remodeling to bathroom transformations, you name it; homeowners everywhere are trying to save money by tackling these projects themselves.
 And one of the greatest money-saving parts of the job is choosing and installing your own flooring.

-Flooring, like the plumbing or electric, is often subcontracted out by homeowners primarily for two reasons – (A) they have no idea what type of flooring will work best in the room and (B) they don’t want to “mess up” the installation.
-But these days, installing flooring is easy work and the choices of flooring available allows you customize the look of your room so it not only looks completed, but it turns out exactly as you imagined it.
+Flooring, like the plumbing or the electrical work, is often subcontracted out by homeowners primarily for two reasons – (A) they have no idea what type of flooring will work best in the room and (B) they don’t want to “mess up” the installation.
+But these days, installing flooring is easy to work and the choices of flooring available allow you to customize the look of your room so it not only looks complete, but it turns out exactly as you imagined it.